zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-vision-dls/dls-bulk-label/dls-bulk-label.md

 ![](./images/obj-storage-upload-confirm.png)

 ## **Task 3:** Create a Data Labeling Service Dataset
-1. From the OCI services menu, click 'Data Labeling' under 'Machine Learning'
+1. From the OCI services menu, click 'Data Labeling' under 'Machine Learning.'
 ![](./images/dls.png)

-2. Click on 'Datasets'
+2. Click on 'Datasets.'
 ![](./images/datasets.png)

-3. Set your Compartment to the same Compartment where you created your Bucket using the drop down under List Scope
+3. Set your Compartment to the same Compartment where you created your Bucket using the drop down under List Scope.
 ![](./images/compartment-dls.png)

-4. Create your dataset by clicking 'Create dataset'
+4. Create your dataset by clicking 'Create dataset.'

   a.
 Name: enter a name for your DLS Dataset that you can recognize, e.g. image-classification-demo